JustinMountain/ruby_programming/chess_v2/README.md

 x Create each different game piece which inherit from Piece
-  - Each piece should hold an array of its possible moves x Rook
+  - Each piece should hold an array of its possible moves x Rook x Bishop x Queen
-    - Bishop
-    - Queen
     - King
     x Knight
     - Pawn
-  - Each piece should remove from the array its piece-specific restricted positions
-    - Rook should remove squares if boxed in by either player
-    - Bishop should remove squares if boxed in by either player
-    - Queen should remove squares if boxed in by either player
+  - Each piece should remove from the array its piece-specific restricted positions x Rook should remove squares if boxed in by either player x Bishop should remove squares if boxed in by either player x Queen should remove squares if boxed in by either player
     - King cannot put itself in danger x Knight has no meaningful restrictions
     - Pawn can move twice from start position, can only capture diagonally